PeihaoChen/peihaochen.github.io/_pages/about.md

 ---

 <br />
 　　I am a Ph.D. candidate with the School of Software Engineering at South China University of Technology.
 I also received my bachelor degree in the School of Automation Science and Engineering from the same university in 2018.
-My research interests include multimedia understanding and computer vision.
+My research interests include multimedia understanding and embodied AI.
 <!-- I served as the reviewer for several top-tier journals and conferences, such as TIP, TNNLS, NeurIPS, AAAI, UAI, MICCAI. -->